 You have to work like crazy to become a great painter

 Overwork creates stress.
 Stress causes anxiety.

-A steady, moderate work routine is more effective than workaholism.
+A steady, moderate work routine is far more effective than workaholism.
 Healthier, too.
-Those small breakthroughs really add up, leading to more breakthroughs.
+Those small, frequent breakthroughs really add up, leading to more and more breakthroughs.
 Marathon sessions invite obsessiveness, fatigue, and depression.

 Black mixed with white and a touch of warmth is the ultimate neutralizer.
 If you know how and when to use it the effects can be gorgeous.

 Nice, isn’t it?

-Giving the eye an occasional break is more powerful than overloading it.
-And that goes also for balancing details with empty space, another form of visual silence.
+Giving the eye a break is more powerful than saturating it.
+And that goes for balancing details with empty space, another form of visual silence.

 the granddaddy of them all…